Traceroute: Implementations

 On Windows, tracert sends ICMP Echo Request packets, rather than the UDP packets traceroute sends by default.

 The time-to-live (TTL) value, also known as hop limit, is used in determining the intermediate routers being traversed towards the destination.
 Traceroute sends packets with TTL values that gradually increase from packet to packet, starting with TTL value of one.
 Routers decrement TTL values of packets by one when routing and discard packets whose TTL value has reached zero, returning the ICMP error message ICMP Time Exceeded.
 For the first set of packets, the first router receives the packet, decrements the TTL value and drops the packet because it then has TTL value zero.
 The router sends an ICMP Time Exceeded message back to the source.
 The next set of packets are given a TTL value of two, so the first router forwards the packets, but the second router drops them and replies with ICMP Time Exceeded.
 Proceeding in this way, traceroute uses the returned ICMP Time Exceeded messages to build a list of routers that packets traverse, until the destination is reached and returns an ICMP Destination Unreachable message if UDP packets are being used or an ICMP Echo Reply message if ICMP Echo messages are being used.

 The timestamp values returned for each router along the path are the delay (latency) values, typically measured in milliseconds for each packet.

 The sender expects a reply within a configured number of seconds.
 If a packet is not acknowledged within the expected interval, an asterisk is displayed.

 The Internet Protocol does not require packets to take the same route towards a particular destination, thus hosts listed might be hosts that other packets have traversed.
 If the host at hop #N does not reply, the hop is skipped in the output.

 If a network has a firewall and operates both Windows and Unix-like systems, more than one protocol must be enabled inbound through the firewall for traceroute to work and receive replies.

 Some traceroute implementations use TCP packets, such as tcptraceroute and layer four traceroute (lft).
 PathPing is a utility introduced with Windows NT that combines ping and traceroute functionality.
 MTR is an enhanced version of ICMP traceroute available for Unix-like and Windows systems.
 The various implementations of traceroute all rely on ICMP Time Exceeded (type 11) packets being sent to the source.

-On Linux, tracepath is a utility similar to traceroute, with the primary difference of not requiring superuser privileges.

 Cisco's implementation of traceroute also uses a sequence of UDP datagrams, each with incrementing TTL values, to an invalid port number at the remote host; by default, UDP port 33434 is used.
 An extended version of this command (known as the extended traceroute command) can change the destination port number used by the UDP probe messages.